herzbube/libsgfcplusplus/README.md

     cmake -DCMAKE_BUILD_TYPE=Release ..
     cmake --build .

+## How to test

 After building you can run tests from the `build` folder with this command:

     ctest

+Why does `ctest` report only a single test?
+This is because CMake sees the Catch2 test runner as a single test, when in fact the test runner is only the "facade" of the project's entire test suite.
+Execute the Catch2 test runner directly, with something like the following command, to see more detailed results.
+The command may vary on different platforms.

+    ./test/libsgfcplusplus-test

+## How to install

 After the tests have run successfully you install the build products to a destination folder of your choice.
+CMake 3.15 and newer include a command line option `--install` which can be used like this:

     cmake --install . --prefix /path/to/destfolder

+Older CMake versions don't have the `--install` command line option and you must use the generated build system to perform the installation.
+You also have to define the prefix folder when you generate the build system.
+Example for `make`:

+    cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/path/to/destfolder ..
+    [...]
+    make install

 The following things will be installed: